redwoodjs/redwoodjs-com-archive/docs/testing.md

 <iframe width="100%" height="300" src="//jsfiddle.net/cannikin/mgy4ja1q/6/embedded/result,js/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0" class="border"></iframe>

 Where did *that* come from?
 Well, our subject `add()` didn't raise any errors (Javascript doesn't care about the number of arguments passed to a function) and so it tried to add `1` to `undefined`.
 We didn't think about that!
-See, testing is already helping us catch edge cases.
+Testing is already helping us catch edge cases.

 To respond properly to this case in our test we'll make one slight modification: add another "fail" log message if the code somehow gets past the call to `add(1)` without throwing an error: